clarkezone/clarkezone.github.io/_posts/2020-01-29-acme-ngrok.md

 {% gist 0000a9057bd973000057e31f1085ccfc main.go %}

 Pretty easy right?
 But there's one slight problem.. how do we test this locally on our dev box?
-In order for autocert to work and get me a certificate for my site from the Let's Encrypt service, you need a domain name, an ip address isn't enough.
+In order for autocert to work and get us a certificate for our site from the Let's Encrypt service, we need a domain name, an ip address isn't enough.
 That's simply how SSL works.
-And with a domain name in play, we need a way to have traffic routed to our dev machine for https requests for that domain.
-And for the magic needed for autocert to get a certificate to enable SSL traffic, we also need a secondary tunnel for the let's encrypt certificate acquisition machinery.
+With a domain name in play, we need a way to have traffic routed to our dev machine for https requests for that domain.
+For the magic needed for autocert to get a certificate to enable SSL traffic, we also need a secondary tunnel for the let's encrypt certificate acquisition machinery.

 My favored solution to this problem is [nGrok](https://ngrok.com) from [Alan Shreve](https://twitter.com/inconshreveable).
 Can't say enough good things about nGrok, have been a pro subscriber for a number of years at this point and have been super happy with the product and service.  nGrok allows you to simply set up a tunnel that maps a remote ip address, subdomain or full on domain name to a local ip address and port on your dev box.
 Setting up a trivial tunnel would look something like: